lammps/learning/src/file_format.rst

   5 1 0.8 0 0
   ...

-The format is more simple compared to the data file.
+The dump file format is simpler than the data file.
 Each section is labeled with a header directly followed by the data we wanted to dump.
 Here we used the basic atom dump_style so we only have atoms' id, types and scaled coordinates (that is coordinates divided by box length in each dimension).